Collectibles

 Some of our customers would like to compute just the centering of the card.
 That is why we publish also endpoint for this.
 It will return you offsets from left, right and top and bottom borders of the card.
 The offsets are relative and also absolute so you can visualize it in your application.
 Each API response contains image with visualized centering as part of the output:

-For customers that wants to submit card to online marketplaces and need to know just the condition of the card like Near Mint, Lightly Played, Heavily Played or Damaged we offer additional endpoint for getting rough condition of your card.
-Because this endpoint (/v2/condition) is much more simpler its also significantly cheaper than our /v2/grade endpoint.
-It’s great for a massive amount of data and suitable for collector’s shops all over the world.
+For customers that want to submit cards to online marketplaces and need to know just the condition of the card like Near Mint, Lightly Played, Heavily Played or Damaged we offer an additional endpoint for getting rough condition of your card.
+Because this endpoint (/v2/condition) is much simpler and also significantly cheaper than our /v2/grade endpoint.
+It’s great for a massive amount of data and suitable for collector shops all over the world.
 The API endpoint can be called from your application or we can write your own script that is able to analyze images/cards from Fujitsu scanners (Fujitsu FI-8170).
-If you want to have also card identification service, our visual search AI is able to identify the TCGs like Pokemon, Magic The Gathering or Yugioh! with more than 98% accuracy.
+If you also want to have a card identification service, our visual search AI can identify the TCGs like Pokemon, Magic The Gathering or Yugioh! with more than 98% accuracy.

 You can ask to return the condition in several different formats like TCGPlayer, Ebay or our own.